-The CISE security approach is based on the Commissions' IT Security Risk Management Methodology (ITSRM) to evaluate the security controls needed to be implemented in order to achieve the appropriate security level.
-The CISE network has adopted the security by design and zero trust approach methodologies.
+The CISE security approach is based on the European Commissions' IT Security Risk Management Methodology (ITSRM) to evaluate the security controls needed to be implemented in order to achieve the appropriate security level.
+The CISE network has adopted the security by design and zero-trust approach methodologies.
 Automated security testing tools are embedded in the system that can provide security reports both during the development and the operational phase of the CISE lifecycle.
 The network's security is constantly monitored and improved.
 Based on the risk assessment and the CISE security plan, the security posture of the network is constantly evaluated, and new security controls are introduced when needed.
 Security and penetration tests are performed before every new release to verify that all known vulnerabilities have been addressed and mitigated.

-A set of information security recommendations are being developed for CISE, that all the CISE participants will agree upon and be aware of.
-This will enable them to evaluate their current security status against these recommendations, communicate that information to the other CISE stakeholders and examine how any existing gaps can be closed.
+A set of information security guidelines are being developed for CISE, that all the CISE participants will agree upon and be aware of.
+This will enable them to evaluate their current security status against these guidelines, communicate that information to the other CISE stakeholders and examine how any existing gaps can be closed.
 In that way, the necessary trust and decisions for exchanging information using CISE will be built on concrete evidence for the security status of all CISE participants.
-These recommendations are based on the recommendations covering all relevant parts of the Commission Decision C(2017)46 of 10 January 2017, concerning the security good practices and are following the ISO 27001.
+These guidelines are based on the recommendations covering all relevant parts of the Commission Decision C(2017)46 of 10 January 2017, concerning the security of information systems used by the European Commission, international standards and IT Security good practices and are following the ISO 27001.